-He served on the Executive Board of the Washington State Labor Council, and is currently on the Board of the Washington Fair Trade Coalition.
-He represents organized labor on the Puget Sound Regional Council Economic Development District Board.
-In 2009, Governor Christine Gregoire appointed Stan to the Washington Council on Aerospace, and in 2010, to the Board of the Export Finance Assistance Center of Washington.
-Stan represents SPEEA at the Puget Sound Health Alliance, and serves as the Legislative Coordinator of the Council of Engineers and Scientists Organization, a coalition of engineering and technical labor unions around the country.
-He is on the Board or Directors of the Economic Opportunity Institute in Seattle, and is on the advisory board of the program in Global Trade Transportation and Logistics at the University of Washington.
+He served on the Executive Board of the Washington State Labor Council, and is currently President of the Washington Fair Trade Coalition.
+He represented organized labor on the Puget Sound Regional Council Economic Development District Board.
+Stan was appointed by the Governor of Washington to the Washington Council on Aerospace, the Board of the Export Finance Assistance Center of Washington, and the Future of Work Task Force.

-John Hansen is president of the Nebraska Farmers Union, first elected President in 1989, and has been re-elected ten times since.
-Hansen also serves as the Chairman of the Legislative Committee for National Farmers Union, and on the National Farmers Union Executive Committee.
-Before moving to Lincoln to serve as President in 1990, he operated a diversified grain and livestock operation in Madison County, NE.
+John Hansen is president of Nebraska Farmers Union.
+He was first elected to his two-year term in 1989 and has been re-elected every two years since.
+Hansen serves on a number of National Farmers Union Committees and Boards including the Executive, Budget & Audit, Legislative, and Meritorious Service committees and Foundation, PAC, and Services Association boards.
+Before moving to Lincoln to serve as President in 1990, he operated a diversified grain and livestock operation in Madison County, NE

-Burl Finkelstein has worked at Kason Industries for over 34 years in various roles from manufacturing engineer thru VP of engineering and now serves as the Executive VP of Operations and in-house counsel.
-Burl has almost four decades of technical work that includes product design and manufacturing process design and development.
-His hands on experiences have nurtured a passion for manufacturing and a drive to make products in the United States.
+Burl Finkelstein has worked at Kason Industries for over 42 years in various roles from manufacturing engineer thru VP of engineering and now serves as the Executive VP of Operations and in-house counsel.
+Burl has over four decades of technical work that includes product design and manufacturing process design and development.
+His hands-on experiences have nurtured a passion for manufacturing and a drive to make products in the United States.

-Activities are designing, building and flying all sizes of model rockets, Current prefect of Atlanta TRIPOLI rocket club, shooting professional fireworks displays, representing the national armature rocketry organizations in dealing with ATF, Working with local teachers and scout groups to promote science education.
-He enjoys playing rock guitar and drums, house remodeling and many craft activities.
+Hobby activities are; building model engines in his home machine shop, professional pyrotechnics, representing the national amateur rocketry organizations in dealing with ATF, repairing electronics, restoring vintage Jaguar cars, working with NASA to promote science education thru rocketry.
+He enjoys playing classic rock bass, guitar and drums, house remodeling and many other craft activities.